Lommix/knoedel/README.md

 ## Contribution

-Currently do not accept pull request.
+Currently do not accept pull request, but I am open to bug reports and improvements as issues.
 This is the core of a game I've been working on.
 Many changes ahead.
-Feel free to make issues.